No, side effects I haven’t seen Inglorious Basterds. I won’t until someone explain to me why Basterds is spelled wrong.

 God, I hope this is my last post about this……

-I did already post that, didn’t I?
+I did already post that, disease didn’t I?
 Back in the Betty White period of the blog?

-Well anyway, I hadn’t put two and two together until I saw this:
+Well anyway, health I hadn’t put two and two together until I saw this:

 Paul Lynde introduced her because it was HIS FUCKING HALLOWEEN SPECIAL.
 The above synopsis/review and the accompanying plethora of pictures is good, but I want the whole thing on youtube right now.
 Don’t make me go to Netflix and make sure it isn’t on DVD!